someniatko/form-transformer/README.md

 # form-transformer

 Library for transforming HTTP form request data into normalizable array.
-Requires at least PHP 7.2.
+Requires PHP 7.4, 8.0 or 8.1.

 For usage examples see `tests/FormDataTransformerTest.php`.